teaminkling/refresh-21/README.md

 ### Tags

-Right now `hugo-theme-codex` uses the `tags` taxonomy for blog posts.
+Right now the blog uses the `tags` taxonomy for blog posts.
 You can view all the blog posts of a given tag by going to `/tags/:tag-name`, where `:tag-name` is the name of your tag.

-### i18n

-Support for [`i18n`](https://gohugo.io/functions/i18n/#readout) is currently available for the following languages:

-- English
-- German

-If you would like to have another language supported, create a post in the [Discussions](https://github.com/jakewies/hugo-theme-codex/discussions) section of the repository.
-You may also support your language of choice by creating a `i18n/` directory in your project with a `.toml` file named after the language you are supporting.

-There are not many UI-related strings to override in this theme.
-If you are looking to support a language of your own, refer to [the `i18n/en.toml` file](https://github.com/jakewies/hugo-theme-codex/blob/a7800567242b6c7d3b4bd8b36dd329c3232faf5a/i18n/en.toml) to see which strings can be overridden.

-### Favicon

-To update favicon of the site, replace the one in `static/favicon.ico` with your own.

-## Contributing

-Check out the [CONTRIBUTORS.md file](https://github.com/jakewies/hugo-theme-codex/blob/master/CONTRIBUTING.md) for more info on how you can contribute!